apify/actor-whitepaper/README.md

 filling out a web form or sending an email, to complex operations such as crawling an entire website, or removing duplicates from a large dataset.
-Actors can run as short or as long as necessary, from seconds to hours, even infinitely.
+Actors can persist their state and be restarted, and thus they can run as short or as long as necessary, from seconds to hours, even infinitely.

 Basically, Actors are programs packaged as Docker images, which accept a well-defined JSON input, perform